satoren/kaguya/README.md

 ## Usage
 add "kaguya/include" directory to "header search path" of your project.

-Or generate one header file.
+Or generate single header file and add tou your project.
 ```
 cd  utils
 python generate_one_header.py > ../kaguya.hpp